MariusBordeian/DiplomaProject/README.md

  - Merge Upload Buttons into one ::Upload File (*.svg, *.gnc)
  - Rename Feed Rate to Machine Speed of movement
  - Check "Distance" from "Machine Settings" Div.
- - move Serial Communication from Python Script to Server on Java
  - Android App.
  - Concurent Client's Access (for more than one client acccessing the Server and Machine)
  - <strike>implement G00 Ploting on the WebGUI [*FIX*]</strike>